Pikachews/xml-parser-fix-pmb/Readme.md

 (Maintenance fork of [xml-parser](https://www.npmjs.com/package/xml-parser).)

-Simple non-compliant¹ XML parser because we just need to parse some basic responses and libxml takes forever to compile :D you probably don't want to use this unless you also have similar needs.
+Simple non-compliant¹ XML parser because we just need to parse some basic responses and `libxml` takes forever to compile. :D You probably don't want to use this unless you also have similar needs.

+Read section "Caveats" below.

 ¹) It doesn't care much about XML validity rules, and will try to make